No results for ""

 The menu for your first feature flag illustrating the location of the feature flag key.

-Next, get the value of the feature flag in our code.
-Pass the LaunchDarkly client the key of our feature flag we just copied, the context of the user we created in the previous step and a fallback value for the flag which we will declare as False:
+Next, get the value of the feature flag in the code.
+Pass the LaunchDarkly client the flag key you just copied, the user context you created in the previous step and the flag's fallback value, which you can declare as False:

-Now if we run our code, we can see the value of our flag is True.
-Let’s see what happens if we turn our first feature flag off.
+Now, if you run the code, you will see the value of the flag is True.
+Let’s see what happens if you turn your feature flag off.

-Returning to the UI for our first feature flag, click Off next to "Enable targeting rules for Test," and then click Review and save:
+Returning to the flags list in the LaunchDarkly UI, find the feature flag you created, click Off next to "Enable targeting rules for Test," and then click Review and save.

-The menu for our first feature flag illustrating the toggle to turn the flag off.
+The menu for the feature flag, with the toggle to turn the flag off called out.

-The menu for our first feature flag illustrating the toggle to turn the flag off.
+The menu for the feature flag, with the toggle to turn the flag off called out.

-Input in a comment for our change in the Comment field and click Save changes:
+Explain the change in the Comment field and click Save changes.

-Finally, execute our code again and see what our first feature flag returns:
+Finally, execute the code again and see what the feature flag returns:

 Our first feature flag is: False

-Next let’s explore how we can leverage a feature flag’s value in more realistic code.
+Next, let’s explore how you can leverage a feature flag’s value in more realistic code.

 Integrate your first feature flag

-This quick demo code we created together is intended to introduce you to the three important concepts of using LaunchDarkly: an authenticated client, a context for your user, and a feature flag.
-Let’s explore how you would integrate them into a broader software project.
+The demo code you created earlier is intended to introduce you to the three important concepts of LaunchDarkly: feature flags, authenticated clients, and contexts.
+Now we can explore how you can integrate them in a more realistic software project.

-Imagine we had a new template we wanted to deploy.
-Using a feature flag will help us deploy this template to a small subset of users first before rolling it out progressively to the entire user base.
+Imagine that you have a new template you wish to deploy.
+Using a feature flag will let you deploy this template to a small subset of users first before rolling it out progressively to the entire user base.

-Explore this pseudocode that describes how an implementation would look in production:
+Explore this pseudocode that describes how such an implementation could look in production:

-Since feature flags are primitives, you can imagine implementing your app’s behavior in a number of different ways depending on what features you want to deploy to your users.
+You can imagine implementing your app’s behavior in many different ways depending on what features you want to deploy to your users.

-Let’s explore how you would do that by creating a little more demonstration code to create our first audience.
+Let’s explore how you would do that by creating an audience.

 Great!
-We're ready to target an audience.
-In this step, we will:
+You're ready to target an audience.
+In this step, you will:

 1. Create your first audience.